canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

     apply blocker to network_available

-You may have noticed we weren't including ``network_available_interface`` in the test plan, this is ..
+You may have noticed we weren't including ``network_available_interface`` in the test plan before, this is because it would not have expanded deterministically.
+One of the dangers of letting Checkbox automatically pull resource jobs for you is that, in some situations, like ``template-resource``, it won't do it.
+If you were to remove the test that actually pulled the resource automatically (the one that uses it as in the ``resource`` field), you would inadvertently lose test coverage.

-Let's update the tesplan including it:
+Let's update the test plan including it:

 .. code-block::